 Error Observed: Bad block/Invalid Merkle

-Created by Daniel Anthony, Modified on Thu, 11 Jan 2024 at 08:29 PM by Daniel Anthony
+Created by Daniel Anthony, Modified on Thu, 11 Jan at 8:29 PM by Daniel Anthony

 Description: A bad block or invalid Merkle root error occurs when the Heimdall and Bor layers are not in sync.
 Heimdall, as the consensus layer for Polygon POS chain, directs Bor to create blocks accordingly.
 A bad block error occurs when the Bor moves ahead to create a block which has not been directed by Heimdall.
 This causes an invalid hash being created, and hence results in an invalid Merkle root.